Alemu2502/reactjs-portfolio/README.md

 ### Technologies Used

-1. Frontend: React.js, HTML, CSS, bootstrap, JavaScript
+1. Frontend: React.js, HTML, CSS, JavaScript
 2. CI/CD: GitHub Actions
 3. Deployment: Netlify(The frontend of this project is deployed using Netlify.
 If you haven't created a Netlify account yet, you can sign up for free [here](https://app.netlify.com/signup))